How to water in summer

-Adapt your garden to summer climate conditions with eco-friendly watering solutions and practices to give your plants the upper hand on drought.
+Adapt your garden to summer climate conditions with eco-friendly watering habits.
+This will give your plants the upper hand on drought.

 Has your garden ever suffered from drought in the past?

-Get ready for it starting early in spring with the planting of hardy, heirloom local varieties.
+Get ready for it starting early in spring with the planting of resistant heirloom and local varieties.

 This a great way to make gardening a cinch and work towards saving the environment, too.